Enlightenment

 Above: the Lionsgate opens on August 23, when the Sun and Regulus align

 Eventually, we come to realise ourselves as the prime mover.
-We abandon even sacred geometry and embrace the absolute power of the ultimate truth:
+We arrive at the ultimate state of pure being that some simply call: